microsoft/DiskANN/workflows/dynamic_index.md

 7. **--alpha** (default is 1.2): A float value between 1.0 and 1.5 which determines the diameter of the graph, which will be approximately *log n* to the base alpha.
 Typical values are between 1 to 1.5.
 1 will yield the sparsest graph, 1.5 will yield denser graphs.
 8. **T (--num_threads)** (default is to get_omp_num_procs()): number of threads used by the index build process.
 Since the code is highly parallel, the  indexing time improves almost linearly with the number of threads (subject to the cores available on the machine and DRAM bandwidth).
 9. **--points_to_skip**: number of points to skip from the beginning of the data file.
-10. **max_points_to_insert**: the maximum size of the index.
+10. **--max_points_to_insert**: the maximum size of the index.
-11. **beginning_index_size**: how many points to build the initial index with.
-Thus, the number of points inserted dynamically will be max_points_to_insert - beginning_index_size.
-When concurrency is not enabled this is limited to points_per_checkpoint.
+11. **--beginning_index_size**: how many points to build the initial index with.
+The number of points inserted dynamically will be max_points_to_insert - beginning_index_size.
-12. **points_per_checkpoint**: when inserting and deleting sequentially, each update is handled in points_per_checkpoint batches.
-When updating concurrently, this is enabled for insertions but deletions are always processed in a single batch.
+12. **--points_per_checkpoint**: when inserting and deleting sequentially, each update is handled in points_per_checkpoint batches.
+When updating concurrently, insertions are handled in points_per_checkpoint batches but deletions are always processed in a single batch.
-13. **checkpoints_per_snapshot**: when inserting and deleting sequentially, the graph is saved to memory every checkpoints_per_snapshot checkpoints.
-This is not enabled for concurrent updates.
+13. **--checkpoints_per_snapshot**: when inserting and deleting sequentially, the graph is saved to memory every checkpoints_per_snapshot checkpoints.
+This is not currently supported for concurrent updates.
-14. **points_to_delete_from_beginning**: how many points to delete from the index, starting in order of insertion.
+14. **--points_to_delete_from_beginning**: how many points to delete from the index, starting in order of insertion.
 If deletions are concurrent with insertions, points_to_delete_from_beginning cannot be larger than beginning_index_size.
-14. **do_concurrent** (default false): whether to perform insertions and deletions concurrently or sequentially.
+14. **--do_concurrent** (default false): whether to perform insertions and deletions concurrently or sequentially.
 If concurrent is specified, half the threads are used for insertions and half the threads are used for deletions.
 Note that insertions are performed before deletions if this flag is set to false, so in this case is possible to delete more than beginning_index_size points.

 To search the generated index, use the `tests/search_memory_index` program: